Category Archives: Cognitive Distortions

 5. Once we have examined, analyzed, and accepted the self-destructive and unreasonable nature of our fears and corresponding ANTs, we reframe or rationally respond to them.

-Our thoughts and beliefs might be positive or negative.
-They might be rational, based on reason or fact.
-Our fears and apprehensions may also be based on facts and experience.
+Our fears and apprehensions might be based on experience or fact.
 They are not reasonable, however, but created on false assumptions.

-Moderating our self-esteem and motivation issues is best accomplished in a workshop environment where we can identify and examine the challenges through personal introspection, memory work, journalling, role-playing, and other tools and techniques that help us regenerate our self-esteem.
+Regenerating our self-esteem and motivation is best accomplished in a workshop environment where we can identify and examine the challenges through personal introspection, memory work, journalling, role-playing, and other tools and techniques that help us regenerate our self-esteem.

 Even so, we can practice certain tools and strategies on our own.